-Our website contains numerous articles about different aspects of our Orthodox Faith.
-About 35 (mostly short) articles, prayers and poems are under the Monastic Community tab, and some others are under the Articles tab, which include the recent new articles written for the COCC's (Council of Orthodox Christian Churches) bi-monthly "Good Works" periodical.
+Our website contains numerous articles about different aspects of our Orthodox Faith under the Articles section, including about 35 (mostly short) articles, prayers and poems, plus the recent new articles written for the COCC's (Council of Orthodox Christian Churches) bi-monthly "Good Works" periodical.
 In addition, our web-host, Orthodox Web Solutions, provides a very excellent section of extensive, detailed instruction about the Orthodox faith (the separate pages appear to be chapters of a book) under the About Orthodoxy tab.

 The Photos & News tab contains numerous archived photos and events, listed by the year, including slide-shows of Elizabeth and Larry's wedding (2014), Fr.
 Roman and Matushka Rose Marie's 40th wedding anniversary (2007) and the parish's 40th anniversary (2007).

 Pull down the About Our Parish tab for a number of other pages: Our Clergy, Our Gardens, Our Services, Directions, Parish Activities, and the Life of St. Innocent of Irkutsk.
-(See a second and very different Life of St. Innocent in the Saints' Lives section under the Monastic Community tab.)
+(See a second and very different Life of St. Innocent in the Saints' Lives section of our Articles section.)